jcbradbury/jcbradbury.github.io/_pages/stadium-economic-impact.md

 Mixed-use developments combine a stadium with apartments, offices, hotels, restaurants, retail, and entertainment.
 These projects can create successful and attractive districts.
 But their existence does not improve their economic outcomes for communities.

-Atlanta Braves' Truist Park in Cobb County, Georgia is often cited as successful public investment because of it was constructed with The Battery Atlanta mixed-use development.
+Atlanta Braves' Truist Park in Cobb County, Georgia is often cited as successful public investment because it was constructed with The Battery Atlanta mixed-use development.
 Though it is touted as unique, it's an old idea.
-For example, in 1890 St. Louis Browns owner added a honky-tonk, wine room, and amusement park outside his stadium, marketing it as "the Cony Island of the West."
+For example, in 1890 St. Louis Browns owner added a honky-tonk, wine room, and amusement park outside his stadium, marketing it as "the Coney Island of the West."
 When the Houston Astrodome opened in 1965 it was part of the larger Astrodomain development, which included shopping, hotels, and an amusement park.

 Mixed-use developments connected to sports venues have not always proved to be successes, either.
 Glendale, Arizona's Westgate City Center entertainment center outside Gila River Arena and State Farm Stadium was [foreclosed upon](https://www.glendalestar.com/news/jobing-com-arena-turns-ten-years-old/article_03e1c006-6686-11e3-94be-0019bb2963f4.html) in 2011.
 Kansas City's Power & Light District situated next to the T-Mobile Center basketball arena has been such a consistent money loser, that its [city manager stated](https://www.kansascity.com/news/politics-government/article9530081.html), "I don’t think there will be a point at any time in the foreseeable future, probably the next 20 years, where it actually pays for itself."

-The Battery Atlanta as been similarly unsuccessful at generating a positive return to cover its construction and operating costs.
-[My review](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=6159506) of Cobb County financial data shows that the stadium =operates an an annual deficit of -$15 million per year.
+The Battery Atlanta has been similarly unsuccessful at generating a positive return to cover its construction and operating costs.
+[My review](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=6159506) of Cobb County financial data shows that the stadium operates an an annual deficit of -$15 million per year.

 ### But Cobb County officials claim that Truist Park and The Battery are in fact generating enough tax revenue to pay for the public investment.
 Is this not accurate?